Weasyl/weasyl/pyramid.md

 * (ONGOING: Doing this as I go now) flake8 everything before merge request.
 * (DONE: Or rather 'ongoing'.
 At the time of this writing all tests pass) check test coverage before merge request.

-* Headers need to be (str, str) to keep twisted happy.
+* (DONE: At least for provile_media_) Headers need to be (str, str) to keep twisted happy.
 We're returning unicode in a few places.

 Make some rules/best practices
 ------------------------------